Changes in your family situation

 Payment of child benefit will stop as from the quarter following the death.
 You will receive a letter about this.
 If you receive child benefit for your other children, the new child benefit amount will also be stated in the letter.

-If the death was in the Netherlands, you do not have to report it to us.
+If the death occurred in the Netherlands, you do not have to report it to us.
 We will be informed by the municipality (gemeente).
 If your child died in another country, you will need to report the death to us directly.

 Reporting a change